sulu/sulu/UPGRADE.md

 ## 2.3

+### Extend DocumentManagerInterface

+The `DocumentManagerInterface` has been extended with a new method `copyLocale`.
+If you have overridden this service in your project, you have to implement that method as well.

 ### Added resourceTitleLocale field to EventRecord

 Because a new `resourceTitleLocale` field has been added to the `EventRecord` entity,